erlisakulla/bdg-django-react-xp4/README.md

   - Get the status of everyone's orders (have they placed orders or not)
   - Get the status if game is ready to proceed to next week
   - Post order for current week
+  - added comprehensive tests and corrected old tests to reflect our changes to the backend
 - **Note:** we have not implemented what happens when the student submits the order, so the game logic is implemented only for the first week of the game.
 We have also not fully integrated the demand in the game logic

 ## Frontend: